Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Experiments

 \subsection{The efficient run-time of \ibgnns}

-\textbf{Setup.} We measure the forward pass runtimes of \ibgnn and DirGNN \cite{rossi2023edgedirectionalityimproveslearning}, a simple and efficient method for directed graphs.
-We then compare it on \emph{Erd\H{o}s-R{\'e}nyi} $\ER(n, p=0.5)$ graphs with up to 7k nodes.
+\textbf{Setup.} To evaluate the efficiency of \ibgnn (\textbf{Q1}), we measure the forward pass runtimes of \ibgnn and DirGNN~\citep{rossi2023edgedirectionalityimproveslearning} -- a simple and efficient method for directed graphs.
+We then compare it on dense \emph{Erd\H{o}s-R{\'e}nyi} $\ER(n, p=0.5)$ graphs and sparse $\ER(n, p=25/n)$ graphs with up to $7,000$ nodes.
 We sample $128$ node features per node, independently from $U[0, 1]$.
-Both models use hidden and output dimensions of $128$, and $3$ layers.
+Both models use a hidden and output dimension of $128$, and $3$ layers.

-\textbf{Results.} \Cref{fig:runtime_main} shows that the runtime of \ibgnn exhibits a strong square root relationship when compared to DirGNN.
-This matches expectations, given that the time complexity of \ibgnn and DirGNN are $\gO(N)$ and $\gO(E)$.
-Further run-time comparisons are in \Cref{app:runtime}.